Use the filters to find legal resources like cases, reports, staff opinions, and events. You can sort by topic, type or industry.

-The FTC will be hosting its fourth annual PrivacyCon on June 27, 2019.
-For PrivacyCon 2019, the FTC is seeking research presentations on a wide range of consumer privacy and security issues, with a particular focus on the economics driving those issues.
-The call for presentations sought empirical...
+The FTC hosted its fourth annual PrivacyCon on June 27, 2019.
+For PrivacyCon 2019, the FTC was seeking research presentations on a wide range of consumer privacy and security issues, with a particular focus on the economics driving those issues.
+The call for presentations sought empirical research...

 Public Event: PrivacyCon 2018